 There are so many anti hair fall shampoos coming out of the public nowadays and one thing that is common to most of them is that they were ineffective.
 Most shampoos wastes your money and effort, while there are others that would just harm your scalp and speed up your baldness.
 But still there are effective shampoos that really cure hair loss, they’re more known as anti-DHT shampoos.
 DHT being the hormone responsible for shrinking of hair follicles.
 It is a natural response for testosterone (male reproductive system major hormone) to convert to DHT by the help of 5-alpha reductase enzymes.
 DHT actually helps the prostate glands growth and maintenance.
 But why are hair growing shampoos called anti-DHT?
 It is because due to hormonal imbalances caused by pollution, stress and etc. testosterone that are converted to DHT exceeds the normal count and affects the hair growth eventually.

 Synthetic medicine were discovered to block the 5-alpha enzymes and control the conversion of DHT, but if you want a shampoo to cure hair loss this synthetic medicine would definitely not help.
 A herb from Southern Parts of United States of America was discovered to have same effects as prescription drugs, it is called saw palmetto.
-And it is a herb its extract can easily be added to shampoo by manufacturers.
-Nowadays the Saw Palmetto Shampoo exists in different stores.
-Saw palmetto is also the one thing common in all the anti-DHT shampoos.
+And its extract can easily be added to shampoo by manufacturers.
+Nowadays different shampoos containing the herb can be bought in stores and online.

-The shampoo is a very effective weapon against hair fall.
-Not unlike the saw palmetto food supplements, the shampoo form of the herb had received good reports.
+Saw palmetto shampoo is a very effective weapon against hair fall.
 Since this form of the herb is applied to the hair, it is very obvious that it’s main focus is to deal with hair loss, not like the food supplements that were created for prostate support and urine flow stabilizers.
 The shampoo is said to be effective when used every other day.
-Using it everyday might overdosed your hair with chemicals and cause further problems.
+Using it everyday might overdose your hair with chemicals and cause further problems.

 The oil form of saw palmetto can also be mixed with your regular shampoo.
 The original method to use the oil form is to rub it to the scalp for 20 minutes and let the scalp be soaked in it for 1 hour.
 However, mixing it with shampoos is not highly encouraged because it might develop harmful chemical reactions and cost you your beloved hair.